Corruption13/Scraper-Scripts/README.md

 ## Usage Instructions:

-Input the gene sequence name into the input.txt file and execute main.py
+Input the gene sequence name into the input.txt file in CSV format and execute main.py